The full biography

 Past Life & Family

-Tessy Antony De Nassau met her ex husband HRH Prince Louis for the first time in the military after her return from deployment.
+Tessy Antony De Nassau met her ex husband HRH Prince Louis, whom she divorced officially in 2019, for the first time in the military after her return from deployment.

 On 12 March 2006, she gave birth to a boy, christened Gabriel Michael Louis Ronny Antony later named De Nassau, who was born at a private Swiss hospital, Clinic des Grangettes, in Geneva.
 The baby was the first grandchild for Grand Duke Henri and Grand Duchess Maria Teresa.